KeisGSmit/PrideHackathon/README.md

 * This font-family is also easy to read, and allows the text to be easily legible for all users.

 ### Imagery
-* We only used one image in this project - the up to date Pride flag.
-* This was to link with the theme of the Hackathon, as well as supporting all of those in the LGBTQ+ movement.
+* We only used the up to date Pride flag in the date circles, to link with the theme of the Hackathon, as well as supporting all of those in the LGBTQ+ movement.
+* We used an animated gif of a pride flag sending out love hearts to show the love that comes with being a part of Pride.
+* We used basic backgrounds in bright colors for the carousel, to link with the Pride rainbow.

 ### Wireframes
 [Here are the wireframes for desktop, mobile and tablet for this project](assets/docs/wireframes.pdf).